 In Japanese swordsmanship, there have been many hundreds of schools.
 There are, however, only a few ways to cut with a sword.
-Almost all schools feature a cut coming from the top of the head straight down in a vertical manner.
+Many schools feature a cut coming from the top of the head straight down in a vertical manner.
 This cut is along the median plane which bisects the body in equal left and right parts.
 In iaido parlance, this overhead vertical cut is referred to as kiriotoshi, kirioroshi, and shomen-giri.

 The first target that is being affected by such a cut is the skull.
 The one issue with this cut is that the skull is shaped in such a way that these types of cuts have a lot of variables that can cause them to fail.
 I use the word fail, and it sounds as if I am calling this cut non-effective.
 I am not saying that in an absolute way.
 There is a potential for such a cut to glance off the rounded structure of the skull.
 That is, of course, one of the reasons for the design of the skull.
 To protect and house the eyes, and brain.
 It is not always preferable to use this strike, and it seems that historically, many haven't in actual battles.

 This cut is usually reserved for the final blow or coup de gras.
 It certainly can be fatal, but again the rounded and curved surface of the skull does make it hard for the katana to always deal a deadly strike.
 Even harder if the opponent has headgear.
-During a sword fight, chances must be taken advantage of and a myriad of strikes and techniques used.
-Therefore other types of angles are taught.
+During a sword fight, chances must be taken advantage of and a myriad of strikes and techniques are used.
+Therefore other types of angles are also taught.

 I would classify kiriotoshi and the median plane strike as practical but not always a guaranteed mortal wound due to the need for extreme precision of cut placement on the rounded surface of the human skull using a katana.
 A glancing blow, while very painful indeed, is not going to do the trick.
 There also seems to be a few real-world injuries evidenced on skeletal remains in Japan.
 My understanding is that this strike is an ideal cut.
 While still important, I find kesa-giri to be much more interesting and versatile.
+Many schools use kesagiri in place of the shomen-giri.

 It's All About The Angles